SpiroLLM: Finetuning Pretrained LLMs to Understand Spirogram Time Series with Clinical Validation in COPD Reporting: METHODS

 \subsubsection{AI-Based Diagnostic Models for COPD}

 The application of artificial intelligence in the diagnosis of COPD has made significant progress in recent years.
+As highlighted in recent reviews by Gompelmann et al. \cite{gompelmann2025ai}, AI is increasingly transforming COPD management, evolving from simple phenotyping to complex decision support systems.
 Early research primarily employed traditional machine learning methods, which relied on key metrics extracted from PFTs.

 To overcome this limitation, recent studies have shifted their focus to deep learning models capable of learning features directly from raw spirometry time-series data.
 For instance, in our previous work, we proposed the DeepSpiro model \cite{mei2025deep}, which processes flow-volume sequences directly to detect COPD.
-Similarly, Bhattacharya et al. \cite{maldonado2024curve} utilized a Fully Convolutional Network (FCN) to analyze raw expiratory flow curves to distinguish between different structural phenotypes of COPD, achieving accuracy that significantly surpassed methods relying solely on traditional PFT metrics.
+More recently, Cosentino et al. \cite{cosentino2023inference} validated this paradigm on a large scale using UK Biobank data, demonstrating that Convolutional Neural Networks (CNNs) trained on raw spirograms could identify novel genetic loci.
+Similarly, Hill et al. \cite{hill2025deep} introduced Spiro-CLF, a contrastive learning framework that leverages even suboptimal spirometry maneuvers to predict mortality.

-Another technical approach involves transforming the time-series waveforms into images for analysis by well-established Convolutional Neural Networks (CNNs).
-For example, the AI-PFT-Clin model developed by Eun-Tae Jeon et al. \cite{jeon2025deep} improved the predictive accuracy for COPD acute exacerbation events by fusing clinical variables with images of flow-volume loops and volume-time curves.
-Eva Topole et al. \cite{topole2023artificial} also converted flow-volume curves into low-resolution images and used a CNN to automatically assess the acceptability of spirometry maneuvers.
+Another technical approach involves transforming the time-series waveforms into images for analysis.
+For example, the AI-PFT-Clin model developed by Jeon et al. \cite{jeon2025deep} improved the predictive accuracy for COPD acute exacerbation events by fusing clinical variables with images of flow-volume loops.
+Topole et al. \cite{topole2023artificial} also converted flow-volume curves into low-resolution images and used a CNN to automatically assess the acceptability of spirometry maneuvers.

 However, nearly all of these advanced research efforts adhere to a discriminative paradigm.
-Their core tasks are classification, prediction, or phenotyping.
-Their final outputs are discrete class labels or continuous risk scores, rather than coherent, narrative text that can explain the diagnostic rationale.
-This fundamentally limits the applicability of these models in clinical scenarios that require detailed diagnostic explanations.
+Their core tasks are limited to classification or risk scoring, lacking the capability to generate coherent, narrative text that can explain the diagnostic rationale.